NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Battlezoo Indigo Isles - Feats/X Marks the Spot.md

 **Prerequisites** Pirate Dedication
 * * *
 You make two quick attacks against your foe, forming an X and marking a vulnerability for your allies to exploit.
 Strike twice against the same foe.
-If both Strikes hit, the foe is [[Conditions/Off-Guard|Off-Guard]] until your next turn, and each of your allies gain a +1 circumstance bonus on their next attack rolls against that foe before your next turn.
+If both Strikes hit, the foe is [[Off-Guard|Off-Guard]] until your next turn, and each of your allies gain a +1 circumstance bonus on their next attack rolls against that foe before your next turn.
 If both Strikes are critical hits, the circumstance bonus is +2 instead of +1.

 [[Effects/Effect_ X Marks the Spot|Effect: X Marks the Spot]]